Aimpoint-Digital/alteryx-marketplace/aws-tools/README.md

 ## Installation Instructions

+1. Download the AWS tools.yxi file from the Alteryx Marketplace, here.

-1. Run the AWS Tools.yxi file to launch the installation.
+2. Run the AWS Tools.yxi file to launch the installation.
 You will require admin rights on the machine to complete the installation.

-2. Click ‘Install’ on the installer as per image below:
+3. Click ‘Install’ on the installer as per image below:

 ![installer](screenshots/1.png)